Rules & Regulations

 Refunds/Credits

+Deposits and entry fees are non refundable.
 In the event of a cancelled competition due to a health pandemic or other unforeseen circumstance all entry fees will be refunded.
 We will not refund fees if the event is taking place.

 PERFORMANCE DIVISIONS

 Star Division: This division is for a dancer who takes a maximum of 3 hours of dance per week.
 It is designed to let the novice dancers get the feel for competition, stage performances, judges, audiences, etc., and will be adjudicated, as well as receive additional high score awards within their division.
-It is NOT mandatory that beginner students enter at this Level.
+It is NOT mandatory that beginner students enter at this level.

 Power Division: Dancers that study between 4-5 hours of class per week should consider the Power Division.
 This division will be adjudicated as well as receive additional high score awards within their division.